WebAssembly/component-model/design/mvp/Concurrency.md

 functions so that the contained Core WebAssembly code is free to block.
 Implementing a non-`async` function will primarily only arise when a component is *virtualizing* the non-`async` *imports* of a `world` (e.g., the getters and setters of `wasi:http/types.headers`).
-In this virtualization scenario (once functions are allowed to be [recursive](#TODO)), the Canonical ABI and/or Core WebAssembly [stack-switching] proposal will allow a parent component to implement a child's non-`async` imports in terms of the parent's `async` imports in the same manner as [JSPI].
+In this more exotic virtualization scenario, a [future extension](#TODO) could allow a parent component that imports `async` functions to implement its child's non-`async` imports in the same manner as [JSPI] in the browser.

 Thus, overall, `async` in WIT and the Component Model does not behave like a "color" in the sense described by the popular [What Color Is Your Function?] essay.

 Each time a component export is called, the wasm runtime logically spawns a new [green thread]  (as opposed to a [kernel thread]) to execute the export call